Sunday, January 24, 2016

 Words & music - Jeff Lynne.
 Sung by Olivia Newton-John & Electric Light Orchestra

-Olivia Newton-John and ELO is the most inspired musical pairing since The Pet Shop Boys recruited and retooled Liza Minnelli.
-Livvy’s heavenly vocals are a perfect blend with Jeff Lynne’s soaring orchestrations, the result: a pulsatingly infectious, smile-inducing title tune that ranks among my favorite songs of all time.
+Olivia Newton-John and ELO are the most inspired musical pairing since The Pet Shop Boys recruited and retooled Liza Minnelli.
+On the Xanadu title song, Livvy’s heavenly vocals are a perfect blend with Jeff Lynne’s soaring orchestrations, the result: a pulsatingly infectious, smile-inducing title tune that ranks among my favorite songs of all time.

 4.